isovector/draconian-results/pho.md

 Province-wide restrictions
 ==========================

-[Regional restrictions are in
+Regional restrictions are in place for people who live in [Interior Health] and
-place]
+[Northern
-for people who live in Interior Health.
+Health].

 !